The Photos page on dropbox.com changed on July 17, 2017.

 Note: Dropbox can't automatically convert existing albums into folders.

 To upload an album to Dropbox as a folder:

 - Enter a name for your new folder and press Enter.

-- Upload the downloaded album into this new folder.
+- Upload an album into this new folder.

 - To share the photos with others, make the new folder a shared folder or share a link.